groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.2 =
+* HOT FIX `queued_id` column not added to events table in some installations.
+* FIXED Broadcast send time showing in UTC0 in new dashboard.

 = 2.2 =
 * ADDED Brand new reporting dashboard.
 The old dashboard reports have been removed.
 * ADDED New search filters for contact search